|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These popular zucchini squares are always a hit.
 The quiche-like squares are a snap to prepare and bake.
-The recipe uses biscuit mix.
-The squares can be made with this biscuit baking mix substitute as well.
+The recipe uses store-bought biscuit mix for ease, but you can make your own biscuit baking mix substitute as well.